 Rifle/Pistol, Shotgun, & Archery A, C, D

-- Archery range with targets from 10 to 40 yards
+- A static archery range with 6 targets from 10 to 35 yards.

 Hours of Operation

-- Closed: Sept.
-13-23, 2021.
-Also closed New Year’s Day, Easter, Memorial Day, Juneteenth, Independence Day, Thanksgiving, Christmas Eve, and Christmas Day.
+- Closed: New Year’s Day, Easter, Memorial Day, Juneteenth, Independence Day, Thanksgiving, Christmas Eve, and Christmas Day.

-- All persons age 18 and older shooting must purchase either an annual shooting range permit ($24), an annual permit and hunting license combo ($29.12), or a one-day shooting range permit ($5), which are available at all hunting and fishing license outlets, online, or the HuntFish OH mobile app.
+- Rifle, pistol, and shotgun ranges: All persons age 18 and older shooting must purchase either an annual shooting range permit ($24), an annual permit and hunting license combo ($29.12), or a one-day shooting range permit ($5), which are available at all hunting and fishing license outlets, online, or the HuntFish OH mobile app.
 Permits are not sold at the shooting range.
-Daily permits may be used to buy rounds of skeet or trap.
-One extra daily permit, in addition to an entry permit, buys one round of trap or skeet.

 Target Range Rules

 BEFORE entering the range you must read and be familiar with all range rules.

 Failure to follow range rules or unsafe behavior may result in shooters being ejected from range, forfeiture of permit, and subject to arrest.

 - All shooters (18 and older) must present a range use permit to the range attendant and sign in before entering the range.
 Shooters 17 and under must be accompanied by an adult who holds a valid range use permit.